-Sadly, we’ve seen way too many rock stars pass away in the past few weeks: Scott Weiland.
+Sadly, we've seen way too many rock stars pass away in the past few weeks: Scott Weiland.
 David Bowie.
 Glenn Frey.
-So what should your station’s digital response be when these tragedies occur?
+It goes without saying that when this happens, live DJs should address it on the air.
+But what should your station's digital response be when these tragedies occur?
 Here are some things you can do:

 1. Do No Harm on Social Media

 First and foremost, make sure that every public-facing member of your staff knows better than to make light of the situation on social media.
 A poorly worded tweet can do a lot of damage, and a person’s death is not a good time to go for laughs.
 If you have doubt about whether or not something might be misinterpreted, skip it.

 2. Create Online Content

 Even if you're not going to drastically change your on-air programming in response to a death, you can use your website to pay homage to the departed.
 Create a blogpost or page on your website celebrating the life of the deceased artist.
 Here are some ideas: